Welding Cost per Inch: Prices by Metal and Method (2026)

 Material selection is crucial for managing welding costs, as each type presents distinct challenges and requirements.

-1. Mild Steel: Costs range from $0.50 to $2.00 per inch, making it affordable for many projects.
+1. Mild Steel: Costs range from $0.50 to $2.00 per inch, making it the most budget-friendly choice for most projects.

 Estimating Project Costs Effectively